Kris Bryant: Draft and minor leagues (2013–2015)

-Bryant started 2014 in Class AA with the Tennessee Smokies of the Southern League.
+Bryant started 2014 in Double-A with the Tennessee Smokies of the Southern League.
 In June, he won the Home Run Derby and participated in the All-Star game.
-On June 18, the Cubs promoted Bryant to Class AAA with the Iowa Cubs of the Pacific Coast League after batting .355 with 22 home runs and 58 RBIs in 68 games with Tennessee.
+On June 18, the Cubs promoted Bryant to Triple-A with the Iowa Cubs of the Pacific Coast League after batting .355 with 22 home runs and 58 RBIs in 68 games with Tennessee.
 He played in the All-Star Futures Game in July.
 At the end of the regular season, Bryant's 43 combined home runs between Tennessee and Iowa won him the Joe Bauman Home Run Award.
 Bryant was named the USA Today Minor League Player of the Year and Baseball America Minor League Player of the Year.
 Baseball America named him the No. 1 prospect in 2015.

 Bryant was invited to spring training by the Cubs in 2015.
 In 40 at-bats, he hit nine home runs, which led all players.
-He had a .425 with a .477 on-base percentage and a 1.175 slugging percentage.
-Despite his performance, the Cubs elected to send Bryant back down to Iowa.
-Baseball analysts assumed that the service-time rules in baseball were the majority influence on the team's decision; if Bryant were to play 12 days in the minors before being promoted to the majors, the Cubs would receive another year of club control.
-The MLBPA issued a statement saying, "Today is a bad day for baseball".
-In seven games with the Iowa, Bryant hit three home runs and batted .321.
+He had a .425/.477/1.175 slash line.
+Despite his performance, the Cubs sent Bryant back to Iowa.
+Baseball analysts assumed that the service-time rules in MLB were a major influence on the team's decision; if Bryant were to play 12 days in the minors before being promoted to the majors, the Cubs would receive another year of club control.
+The MLB Players Association issued a statement saying, "Today is a bad day for baseball".
+In seven games with the Iowa Cubs, Bryant hit three home runs and batted .321.